List of LazyTown home video releases

 This is a list of LazyTown DVDs that have been released.
-So far, discs have been released in the United States, the United Kingdom, Germany, Iceland, Denmark, Finland, Norway, Sweden, Spain, and Australia.
+So far, these have been released in the United States, the United Kingdom, Germany, Iceland, Denmark, Finland, Norway, Sweden, Spain, and Australia.

 For a list of episodes that have aired in English, see List of LazyTown episodes.

 Region 1

-North America
+Northern America

-Eight DVDs have been released for retail in North America, as of October 30, 2012.
-The volumes from 2005 and 2006 were released by Paramount Home Media Distribution for Nick Jr. and the volumes from 2012 were released by NCircle Entertainment.
+Eight DVDs have been released for retail in Northern America, as of October 30, 2012.
+The volumes from 2005 and 2006 were released by Paramount Home Media Distribution on behalf of Nickelodeon and the volumes from 2012 were released by NCircle Entertainment.
 In addition, a promotional sampler disc was released to Kmart stores in 2005.
 All discs feature Dolby Digital 2.0 audio and a 1.33:1 aspect ratio.